kamilbochno/carworkshop/README.md

 ## Features
 General
 - Sign up an account
-- Sign in to account
+- Sign in to account (with user authentication)
 - Sign in and sign up form validation (on frontend, and on backend)
 - All forms validation on client side